MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/point-in-time-restore.md

 ## Limitations

-- The process described in this article requires the backup take by an Azure Arc-enabled SQL Server automated backup.
+- The process described in this article requires the backup be taken by an Azure Arc-enabled SQL Server automated backup.
 For instructions, see [Manage automated backups - Azure Arc-enabled SQL Server](backup-local.md).

 ## Related tasks